home - website - blog - tutorials - bio - books - shop - contact me

 Pepper 1 ounce

-Both long pepper and black pepper were used in Roman Britain, so I've chosen black pepper for this. this is cracked already, although I did also have whole black pepper.
+Both long pepper and black pepper were used in Roman Britain, so I've chosen long pepper for this recipe.
+It is a sweeter pepper than black pepper.

 Mint 1 ounce

 Fresh leaves or dried leaves?
-The recipe doesn't say, but I feel like dried leaves would powder down better, so I am using dried mint leaves from a supermarket.
-I have fresh mint growing in my heb garden, but not enough to dry and powder to made an ounce just yet.
+The recipe doesn't say, but I feel like dried leaves would powder down better than fresh ones, so I am using dried mint leaves from my own herb garden.

 Mortar and pestle